-If you are a student from overseas and wish to spend a period of up to three terms (one academic year) in Oxford on an undergraduate course related to a degree in your own country, you can apply to a college for a place as a Visiting Student.
+If you are a student from overseas and wish to spend a period of up to three terms (one academic year) in Oxford on an undergraduate course, you can apply to a college for a place as a registered Visiting Student.

 Visiting Student status